MicrosoftDocs/entra-docs/docs/identity/conditional-access/concept-conditional-access-conditions.md

 ---
 # Conditional Access: Conditions

-Within a Conditional Access policy, an administrator can make use of signals from conditions like risk, device platform, or location to enhance their policy decisions.
+Within a Conditional Access policy, an administrator can make use of one or more signals to enhance their policy decisions.

 [![Define a Conditional Access policy and specify conditions](./media/concept-conditional-access-conditions/conditional-access-conditions.png)](./media/concept-conditional-access-conditions/conditional-access-conditions.png#lightbox)

 Multiple conditions can be combined to create fine-grained and specific Conditional Access policies.

-When users access a sensitive application, an administrator may factor multiple conditions into their access decisions like:
+When users access a sensitive application, an administrator might factor multiple conditions into their access decisions like:

 - Sign-in risk information from Identity Protection
 - Network location